-The products are packed with 100% recycled materials that aims to create minimal impact and zero waste into the environment.
+The products are packed with 100% recycled materials that aim to create minimal impact and zero waste into the environment.
 Profit generated from online sales will go to help feed low-income families throughout the US.

 Since its debut in 2014, the marketplace has been selling non-GMO and non-toxic food and gradually branching to special diets, beauty and baby products.
 So there’s quite a healthy range of selection to choose from.

-At current times, everyone is seeking for a healthy lifestyle and Thrive Market seems like a good solution for that.
+At current times, everyone is seeking a healthy lifestyle and Thrive Market seems like a good solution for that.
 For the past 5 years, as reflected by the graph below, interest towards the brand has been growing rapidly across the nation in tandem with better food choices like organic and vegan.

-The site currently ranked at position 22 in the (health) product and shopping category worldwide – just 13 steps away from the popular tech company, FitBit, which by the way, also have an affiliate program.
+The site currently ranked at position 22 in the (health) product and shopping category worldwide – just 13 steps away from the popular tech company, FitBit, which by the way, also has an affiliate program.
 More than 90% of the visitors come from the US and the remaining from all over the world.
-Their most popular traffic sources are from direct (58%) and the search engines (32%).
+Their most popular traffic sources are from direct (58%) and search engines (32%).